pedroth/tela.c/README.md

 The purpose of this graphic engine is to be able to generate images in a computational way, with minimal dependencies, such that the readable graphical algorithms shine instead of opaque graphical APIs.
 The engine should also be capable to create videos and interactive demos or games.

-It is a port of [tela.js](https://github.com/pedroth/tela.js), made with the help of AI(Claude opus, gemini, gpt) and some minor conceptual improvements from original.
+## Port details

+It tries to be as close as possible to the original tela.js, but with some minor differences regarding the differences between C and JS, but there are also some minor improvements over the original.

 # Table of Contents